-Exclusive: India anti-Vedanta protesters killed by shots to head, chest; half from behind - autopsies
+Exclusive: India anti-Vedanta protesters killed by shots to head, chest; half from behind-autopsies

 Vedanta did not respond to a request for comment.
 The company, which had no involvement in the shootings, has previously expressed regret over the deaths at the protest, which it call “absolutely unfortunate”.

-Four senior police and two government officials who were present on the day told Reuters in June they were forced to fire live ammunition as the crowd turned violent and threatened a neighboring Vedanta employees’ apartment building.
+Four senior police and two government officials who were present on the day told Reuters in June they were forced to fire live ammunition as the crowd turned violent and threatened a neighbouring Vedanta employees’ apartment building.

-Among the eight people killed from bullets entering their head or body from behind or the side, 40-year-old Jansi, who like many people in Tamil Nadu goes by just one name, was shot a few hundred meters away from her house in a narrow street close to Thoothukudi’s seafront.
+Among the eight people killed from bullets entering their head or body from behind or the side, 40-year-old Jansi, who like many people in Tamil Nadu goes by just one name, was shot a few hundred metres away from her house in a narrow street close to Thoothukudi’s seafront.
 She was shot through the ear, the report into her death showed.

 A bullet went through the forehead of 34-year-old Mani Rajan.
 “The deceased would appear to have died of penetrating injury to the brain due to the firearm bullet injury to the right side of forehead,” Mani’s autopsy report said.